 - Lock Up

 - Second Fix

 At the Foundation stage, site cutting is done as well as initial plumbing.
 The next phase sees the frame go up as well brickwork, roofing and electrical fittings.
-In Lock u|Up stage, windows, doors, insulation etc. are fitted and the house is lockable.
+In Lock Up stage, windows, doors, insulation etc. are fitted and the house is lockable.
 During the Second Fix stage, the gyprock is painted, the cupboards, benches and tiling are integrated, plumbing and electrical are completed and gutters and downpipes installed.
 You are then ready to put the final touches on the house at Completion stage.

 A solid contract will list each of these stages with the percentage due to be paid to the builder.
-For instance perhaps each stage is worth 20% of the budget.
-Or perhaps the foundations cost more and therefore require 25% of the budget.
+For instance, perhaps, each stage is worth 20% of the budget.
+Or perhaps the foundations cost more and therefore requires 25% of the budget.
 This is something you need to work out with your builder.
 You also want a fixed price from your builder before you begin.
-Variations may occur, but a fixed price will lock in the majority of costs.
+Variations may occur, but a fixed price will lock in most of the costs.
 Once you have this sorted, your lender will calculate the total amount due to the builder and divide the sum appropriately.

-The lender will also value each stage at completion.
+Your lender will value each stage at completion.
 As finance broker Martin Castilla told Smartline: "A benefit of a construction loan is that a valuer will inspect each stage of your construction on behalf of the lender before they approve each progressive payment.
 This means the lender is 'double-checking' the builder's work and what they are invoicing for.
 It can provide some peace of mind for the new owner."

 Information is intended to be of a general nature only and any advice has been prepared without taking into account any person's particular objectives, financial situation or needs.
-You should make your own enquiries, consider whether advice is appropriate for you and read the relevant Product Disclosure Statement or Product Information Document before making any decisions about whether to acquire a product
+You should make your own enquiries, consider whether advice is appropriate for you and read the relevant Product Disclosure Statement or Product Information Document before making any decisions about whether to acquire a product.